mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 Centralization is undesirable in the design of Internet protocols for many reasons -- in particular, because it is counter to the nature of the Internet, because it violates the purpose of the Internet from the perspective of its end users, and because of the many negative effects it can have on the networks operation and evolution.

-By its very nature, the Internet must avoid centralization.
+Firstly, the Internet's very nature is incompatible with centralization of its functions.
 As a 'large, heterogeneous collection of interconnected systems' {{?BCP95}} the Internet is often characterised as a 'network of networks'.
 As such, these networks relate as peers who agree to facilitate communication, rather than having a relationship of subservience to others' requirements or coercion by them.

 However, many Internet protocols allow a third party to be interposed into communication between two other parties.
 In some cases, this is not intended by the protocol's designers; for example, intervening networks have taken advantage of unencrypted deployment of HTTP {{HTTP}} to interpose 'interception proxies' (also known as 'transparent proxies') to cache, filter, track, or change traffic.
 In cases where interposition of a third party is a designed feature of the protocol, it is often characterised as _intermediation_, and is typically used to help provide the protocol's functions -- sometimes including those that are necessary for it to operate.